 - No breaks, cracks, or damages in the seeds.

 - When submerged into a container filled with water, fresh and healthy seeds will usually sink after a period of time whereas unhealthy seeds will float.
 This is also known as conducting a Float Test.

 To top it all off, we are going to discuss why many growers would rather opt for planting cannabis seeds rather than using clones for their gardens.
 Using clones has been quite popular among growers these days.
 As it will take less time to mature and the guarantee to have what you expect to grow, clones are a great path to take for marijuana cultivation.

-However, there are numerous other points that support the use of cannabis seeds, as well!
+However, numerous other points support the use of cannabis seeds, as well!
 Here are some of the main advantages of using cannabis seeds in your gardens: